MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 Note that it's rare for a group to change its email address and if you assign usage rights to a group rather to than individual users, it doesn't matter if the user's email address changes.
 In this scenario, the usage rights are assigned to the group email address and not individual user email addresses.
 This is the most likely (and recommended) method for an administrator to configure usage rights that protect documents and emails.
 However, users might more typically assign custom permissions for individual users.
 Because you cannot always know whether a user account or group has been used to grant access, it's safest to always add the old email address as a second email address.

-## Group membership caching by Azure Information Protection
+## Group membership caching by Azure Rights Management

 For performance reasons, group membership is cached by Azure Information Protection.
-This means that any changes to group membership can take up to 3 hours to take effect, and this time period is subject to change.
-Remember to factor this delay into any changes or testing that you do when you use groups in your configuration of the Azure Rights Management service, such as configuring [custom templates](../deploy-use/configure-custom-templates.md) or when you use a group for the [super user feature](../deploy-use/configure-super-users.md).
+This means that any changes to group membership in Azure AD can take up to 3 hours to take effect when these groups are used by Azure Information Protection, and this time period is subject to change.

+Remember to factor this delay into any changes or testing that you do when you use groups for Azure Information Protection, such as assigning usage rights or administration of the Azure Rights Management service.

 ## Next steps

-When you have confirmed that your users and groups can be used with the Azure Rights Management service, and you are ready to start protecting documents and emails, activate the Rights Management service to enable this data protection service.
+When you have confirmed that your users and groups can be used with Azure Information Protection, and you are ready to start protecting documents and emails, activate the Rights Management service to enable this data protection service.
 For more information, see [Activating Azure Rights Management](../deploy-use/activate-service.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]